Privacy and disclaimer

 Storage of personal information

 We take reasonable steps so that personal information held by us is secure from such risks as loss and interference, or unauthorised access, destruction, use, modification or disclosure.
-Our IT systems are password protected and we use firewalls and encryption (security measures for the internet).
+Our technology systems are password protected and we use security monitoring, access control systems and encryption systems (security measures for the internet).
 We also maintain physical security over our paper files, data stores and premises, including locks and security systems.
 Access to personal information is restricted to our authorised personnel, who need to access those records as part of their job.